Make a difference: Join the Board of Directors at Workplace Safety North

 WSN values a Board that is inclusive (gender, age, ethnicity, nationality, cultural needs, visible minority, and persons with special needs) and representative of the workplaces, the sectors and communities we serve.

-Given the Board’s current composition, we are seeking candidates with experience in one or more of the following areas:
+We are further seeking candidates with experience in one or more of the following areas:

 - Integrity and high ethical standards